SamraajThack/Sams-Book-Store/README.md

 # How to use

-- Signin to purchase products
+- Signin/Signup to purchase products
 - Browse through products by searching and filtering.
 - You can search on the homepage and filter on the shop page
 - View the product and its related products on the product page